skycoin/hardware-wallet-go/CLI.md

 OPTIONS:
-        --addressN value            Number of addresses to generate (default: 1) --startIndex value          Start to genereate deterministic addresses from startIndex (default: 0)
+        --addressN value            Number of addresses to generate (default: 1) --startIndex value          Start to genereate deterministic addresses from startIndex (default: 0) --confirmAddress            If requesting one address it will be sent only if user confirms operation by pressing device's button.
 ```

 #### Examples